mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 **Same person:** Isn’t the *Sandokai* saying that?

-**Katagiri Roshi:** Yes, merging the difference and the unity, that is exactly same as difference.
-But in the *Sandokai*, it emphasizes strongly that just fusing aspect, unity, the aspect of the unity.
+**Katagiri Roshi:** Yes, merging the difference and the unity, that is exactly same as this.
+But in the *Sandokai* it’s emphasizing strongly just the fusing aspect, the aspect of unity.
 Okay?
 But this discourse always mentions the panoramic picture of fusing and diffuse.
 Fuse and diffuse, fuse and diffuse – like this.
-Comes together, separates, comes together, separates.
+Come together, separate, comes together, separate.
 It’s one, but it’s not one, two.
 Something like that.
-Delusion seems to be separate from the pure nature, but it’s not separate.
-It’s contained within pure nature.
-Just like [someone] said, you know: gas is separate, the gas is expanded all over.
-But it’s not disappeared, it’s still there.
+Delusion seems to be separate from the pure nature, but it’s not separate, it’s contained within the pure nature.
+Just like [someone] said, you know: the gas is expanded all over, but it’s not disappeared, it’s still there.

 Alright.
 That is so-called *tathagatagarbha*, the meaning of *tathagatagarbha*.
 And the storehouse consciousness, which is the foundation of all mind, of all life.
 That is called *storehouse consciousness*, *alayavijnana*.

 So it’s not the dualistic.
 Is that alright?
 Do you understand?
 It is not the doctrine of the dualistic.
 Dualistic is clearly to separate something.
-A never be B, you know.
-A never accept B. A is not B, constantly.
+A never is B, you know; A never accepts B. A is not B, constantly.
 Alright?

-**Someone:** The problem with the analogy to either milk and water, or ink and water, or gas and air, it seems they seem to be saying though, that if you break down any of those, like milk and water, far enough you’ll find one thing that’s milk and one thing that’s water.
-But this seems to be saying that no matter how far you break it down, you’ll never find just one molecule of milk and one molecule of gas.
+**Someone:** The problem with the analogy to either milk and water, or ink and water, or gas and air, they seem to be saying that if you break down any of those far enough, like milk and water, you’ll find one thing that’s milk and one thing that’s water.
+But this seems to be saying that no matter how far you break it down, you’ll never find just one molecule of milk and one molecule of water.

 **Katagiri Roshi:** Well, intellectually, you can see it.
 If your discriminating mind begins to know, very naturally the molecule is there, et cetera.
 But that is the intellectual understanding, the discriminating world.
 But our life is always something more than intellectual function.
-Anyway, you must be more active, and you should be right on the train.
+So you must be more active, and you should be right on the train.
 When you see the train, you shouldn’t miss the train.
 But the train is always going; you’re just right on.
 So that is more active.
-You have to be constantly one with the stream of time: just like being on a jet airplane, you have to be always there.
-And then you can be in the stream of time, and simultaneously you can create time.
-You can do something there.
+You have to be constantly one with the stream of time; just like being on a jet airplane, you have to be always there.
+And then you can be in the stream of time, and simultaneously you can create time, you can do something there.

 So that is the relationship between the water and milk.
 But if you start to investigate intellectually, you can say anything.
 All right?
 Is that what you mean?

 **Someone:** I’m not sure.

 **Katagiri Roshi:** You’re not?
-So what is the point you’re saying?
+So what is the point that you said?

-**Same person:** I was trying to say that if you’re right on the train, at any one moment, you can’t say whether it’s either milk or water.
+**Same person:** I was trying to say that if you’re right on the train, at any one moment you can’t say whether it’s either milk or water.

 **Katagiri Roshi:** Sure.
 You cannot say.